magnetoField/ttsky-zuzel-ieee/docs/info.md

 ## How to test

 Connect to VGA.
-Reset to start a new race.
-Use Input pins 0..3 to control motobikes.
+Use Input pins 0..3 to control motobikes and Input pin 4 to reset gameplay.

 ## External hardware

 - VGA output PMOD
+- Gameplay reset signal on Input[4]
-- 4 input signals from physical switches (active 1) on Input[3:0]
+- 4 input signals from player controls (active 1) on Input[3:0]